RichardOtter/RichardOtter.github.io/index.md

 The links provided point to a "Release" page on Github.
 Look for the section labels "Assets".
 You want to download the first item in the list:\
  [appname] v[n.n.n].zip\
 That zip file will contain everything you need to get started.
-The items "Source code (zip)" and "Source code (tar.gzip)" are not useful.
+You will not find the items "Source code (zip)" and "Source code (tar.gzip)" useful.

 ### [RootsMagic Media Files Helper Utility: "TestExternalFiles"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/TestExternalFiles_v1.6.0.0)